Color confinement, chiral symmetry breaking, and catalytic effect induced by monopole and instanton creations: Summary and conclusions

 We analyzed the effects of the additional monopoles and anti-monopoles.
 We found that the influences of the finite lattice volume appear when we add the monopoles and anti-monopoles with the magnetic charges $m_{c}$ higher than 3 to the small lattice volume $V = 12^{3}\times24$ of the coarse lattice spacing $\beta = 5.8457$.
 Therefore, we calculated the numerical results using the lattices $V = 20^{3}\times40$ of $\beta = 6.1366$ of the magnetic charges 4 and 5 and interpolated the numerical results to the continuum limit instead of using the numerical results of the lattices $V = 12^{3}\times24$ of $\beta = 5.8457$ of the magnetic charges 4 and 5.

+Incidentally, to reveal the effects of the added monopoles and anti-monopoles on color confinement, we calculated the average values of the absolute values of the Polyakov loops as the order parameter of the color deconfinement phase transition, number density of the long monopole loops, and Polyakov loop susceptibility at finite temperatures.

+At finite temperatures, we demonstrated that the order parameter of the color deconfinement phase transition becomes approximately zero even in the deconfinement phase by increasing the number density of the long monopole loops; thus, the color deconfinement phase reaches the color confinement phase by lengthening the long monopole loops.
+We then demonstrated that the transition temperature from the color confinement phase to the color deconfinement phase linearly rises by increasing the magnetic charges of the monopole and anti-monopole, without using the diagonalized configurations under certain gauge conditions.
+This result indicated that a quark is confined even if the temperature exceeds the transition temperature of color deconfinement by increasing the number of monopoles and anti-monopoles composing the long loops; thus, the additional monopoles and anti-monopoles induce color confinement.

-Next, similar to the calculations of the number density of the monopoles and anti-monopoles, we calculated the number density of the instantons and anti-instantons using the standard configurations.
+Next, we calculated the number density of the instantons and anti-instantons using the standard configurations.
 We confirmed that the outcomes of the number density of the instantons and anti-instantons do not vary even if we change the physical volumes fixing the values of the lattice spacing parameter, or we change the lattice volumes and values of the lattice spacing parameter fixing the physical volumes.
 Furthermore, these outcomes are reasonably consistent with the prediction of the phenomenological model concerning the instantons.

-Our previous study showed that one pair of the additional monopole and anti-monopole of the magnetic charge $m_{c}$ = 1 makes one instanton or anti-instanton.
+In previous studies, we have already shown that one pair of the additional monopole and anti-monopole of the magnetic charge $m_{c}$ = 1 makes one instanton or anti-instanton.
 To inspect the influences of the finite lattice volume and the discretization on this quantitative relationship, we plotted the number of magnetic charges $m_{c}$ of the additional monopole and anti-monopole to the horizontal axis and the number of instantons and anti-instantons $N_{I}$ to the vertical axis, and we fitted the linear function to the numerical results.
-We confirmed that the fitting results were reasonably consistent with our previous outcomes and predictions, without the influence of the finite lattice volume or discretization.
+We confirmed that the fitting results are reasonably consistent with our previous outcomes and predictions, without the influence of the finite lattice volume or discretization.
 Therefore, we obtained the number density of the instantons and anti-instantons at the continuum limit by the interpolation.